-“Get an easy-to open sandwich box.
-Just a simple one but check he can actually open it himself before you buy it,” was her first tip.
+“Get an easy-to-open sandwich box.
+Just a simple one but check he can actually open it himself before you buy it,” she told me.

 “Also get two snack containers in different colours.
 One is for Crunch and Sip (more on this below) and the other is for recess, but if they are different colours you can tell him which is for which break.”

 “A lunch cooler bag is also great for stuffing all of these boxes into and if you want to keep something cold, like a ham sandwich.
 Just check it has a zipper in the lid to slide an ice pack into.”